William Aitcheson Haswell: Early life

 Haswell was born at Gayfield House, Edinburgh, son of James Haswell, banker, and his wife Margaret, née Cranston.
 Haswell studied at the Edinburgh Institution and the University of Edinburgh (M.A., 1877; BSc, 1878; D.Sc., 1887) where he won seven medals, and at the conclusion of his course gained the Bell-Baxter scholarship as the most distinguished natural science student of his year.
 Amongst his teachers were Thomas Henry Huxley, Archibald Geikie and Charles Wyville Thomson.
 He qualified for the MA and BSc degrees in 1878, and immediately afterwards, for reasons of health, went on a voyage to Australia.

 Career

 Haswell arrived in Sydney in late 1878 and soon began work in a small marine zoological laboratory at Watsons Bay.
 There he researched the collections from the Chevert expedition to New Guinea, and the marine fauna of Port Jackson and the adjacent coast.

-Haswell was elected a member of the Linnean Society of New South Wales in April 1879, when he had already contributed five papers to the Proceedings.
 He accepted a post as curator at the Queensland Museum in Brisbane, but moved back to Sydney after one year in the position.
 In 1881 he collected specimens along the tropical coast of Queensland as a guest on HMS Alert.
-In 1881 Sir William Macleay arranged for him to give a course of public lectures on zoology.
-At the University of Sydney, he was appointed professor of biology in 1889.

-Haswell was acting-curator of the Australian museum for part of 1882, and compiled a Catalogue of the Australian Stalk- and Sessile-eyed Crustacea which was published in that year.
-In the same year he was appointed demonstrator, and later, lecturer, in the subjects of zoology, comparative anatomy, and histology at the university of Sydney.
-He was much interested in the fauna of the New South Wales coast, and especially in the Crustacea, Annelida and Bryozoa, but also did other work covering a wide field.
-When the Challis professorship of biology was founded in 1889, Haswell was given the position and held it until its division in 1913.
-In 1893 he published in the Macleay Memorial Volume "A Monograph of the Temnocephaleae", a group which retained his interest for the remainder of his life.
 He collaborated with Charles Hedley and Sir Joseph Verco in investigating the continental shelf.